Login page in AM 6.x hangs on Loading when CORS is enabled

 Some browsers, such as Chrome, send the Origin Header in the request, even in Same-Origin scenarios.

-This issue can be resolved by adapting the CORS filter configuration to allow all possible server origins.
+You can work around this issue by adapting the CORS filter configuration to allow all possible server origins.
 You may have to include the hostname with both http and https protocols, the server name and the load balancer FQDN, and the port number if it is not the default.
-See Security Guide › Configuring CORS Support for general instructions on setting up a CORS filter:
+See Enabling CORS Support for general instructions on setting up a CORS filter:

 You must restart the web application container in which AM runs to apply these configuration changes.

-See How do I troubleshoot issues with the CORS filter in AM (All versions)? if these changes do not resolve your issues.
+See How do I troubleshoot issues with CORS in AM (All versions)? if these changes do not resolve your issues.